srraghu77/NLP/Session2/README.md

 Weights in the neural network are adjusted based on the attribution to the loss on account of the weights (∂E/∂w).
 Learning rate determines the rate at which the network learns from the loss.
 Chain rule in mathematics is used to arrive at the ∂E/∂w value for each of the weights.
 Chain rule is described below.

-Chain rule is a methematical concept used in calculus to calculate partial derivatives.
+Chain rule is a mathematical concept used in calculus to calculate partial derivatives.

               ∂c/∂a = ∂c/∂b . ∂b/∂a